All About Haphephobia, the Fear of Being Touched, and How to Overcome it with Psychological Therapy & Counselling

-There is no scientific evidence that Haphephobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that these biomedical models of mental illness are given in the media.
+However, there is no valid scientific evidence that Haphephobia is the result of any kind of biological fault or chemical imbalance in spite of the credibility that the biomedical models of mental illness are given in the medical and psychiatric literature.

-On the contrary, Haphephobia is much more likely to be the result of the sufferers subjective evaluation (meaning-making) of what happened to them and is therefore a psychosocial phenomenon.
+On the contrary, Haphephobia is much more likely to be the result of your own, subjective evaluation (meaning-making) of what happened to you and is therefore better described as a psychosocial phenomenon.

 Haphephobia Symptoms & Behaviours